ivano-donadi/KVN/README.md

 $ python3 pvnet_eval_parallel.py -h
     usage: pvnet_eval_parallel.py [-h] -d DATASET_DIR -m MODEL [--cfg_file CFG_FILE]

-    KVNet evaluation tool
+    KVN evaluation tool

     -h, --help            show this help message and exit -d DATASET_DIR, --dataset_dir DATASET_DIR
                             Input directory containing the test dataset
     -m MODEL, --model MODEL
-                            KVNet trained model
+                            KVN trained model
     --cfg_file CFG_FILE   Low level configuration file, DO NOT CHANGE THIS PARAMETER IF YOU ARE NOT SURE (default = configs/custom_dsac.yaml)

-    You need at least to provide an (annotated) input test dataset and a KVNet trained model
+    You need at least to provide an (annotated) input test dataset and a KVN trained model
 ```

 In the case of the current example it should be used in the following way (assuming that the best checkpoint is 89.pth):